Susan Glasser: Career

 She was editor-in-chief of Foreign Policy until 2013.
-Glasser then joined Politico, and served as editor during the 2016 election cycle.
+Glasser then joined Politico and served as editor during the 2016 election cycle.
 She also was the founding editor of Politico Magazine, a long-form publication both online and in print.

 Works

 Personal life

-In September 2000, she married Peter Baker in a civil ceremony.
+In September 2000, Glasser married Peter Baker in a civil ceremony.
 Her husband is the chief White House correspondent for The New York Times.
 Baker and Glasser live in Washington.

-Their son, Theo Baker, became the youngest person to win a Polk Award after reporting he performed at the age of eighteen regarding allegations that some research papers by Marc Tessier-Lavigne, the president of Stanford University, had manipulated images.
+Their son, Theo Baker, became the youngest person to win a Polk Award in 2023 for reporting that led to the resignation of Marc Tessier-Lavigne, the then president of Stanford University, who had allegedly manipulated images used in research papers.